 Overall volume has increased, as has the midships freeboard.

-Some moderate hull flare has been introduced in the centre section to reduce sink at large heel angles, and the deck height at the mast has been increased to both increase heeling moment and keep the booms clear of the water in rough conditions…
+Some moderate hull flare has been introduced in the centre section to reduce sink at large heel angles, and the deck height at the mast has been increased to both increase heeling moment (desirable in light airs) and keep the booms clear of the water in rough conditions…

 Results courtesy of Ray and Ridson Brook Radio Yacht Club.